zlu883/noodel-js/CONTRIBUTING.md

 # Contribution Guide
-Hello there!
-First and foremost, thank you for your interest in Noodel.
-If you are also considering to contribute to this project, you are very much welcome!
+Hello!
+First, thank you for your interest in Noodel.
+If you are also considering to contribute, you are most welcome!

 ## How you can contribute
-At this stage, Noodel is a fresh new project that has just started.
-Many aspects of it are still works in progress.
-As such, this guideline is just a basic draft, to be ironed out in the days to come.
+At this stage, Noodel is quite a new project, and many aspects of it are works in progress.
+As such, this guideline is just a draft, to be ironed out in the days to come.

-This also means there are many things you can contribute to.
+This also means there are many things you can contribute.
 Including but not limited to:
 - Reporting bug and issues
 - Suggesting features and enhancements
-- Maintaining documentation
+- Improving documentation
-- Creating example sites
+- Making examples for showcasing features
+- Improving tests
 - Spreading the word

 ## Roadmap
 Some planned features/enhancements for the future include, but not limited to:
-- Add more tests
+- Add more tests (test coverage is quite bad at the moment...)
-- Options for layout orientation (right to left, top to bottom, etc...)
+- Options for layout orientation (right to left, top to bottom, etc)
+- Options for "docking" the trunk and branches to the edge of the canvas
-- Options for positioning the focal noode
+- Options for changing the focal position
+- Content overflow detection
-- Integration with other frameworks like React
+- Integration with other frameworks e.g. React

 ## Bug reports
 Please use Github issues for bug reports.
 As a general rule, please provide: